Kaamouchi-Fadi/alx-low_level_programming/0x0D-preprocessor/README.md

 What are macros and how to use them
 What are the most common predefined macros
 How to include guard your header files
+Copyright - Plagiarism
+You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
+You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
+You are not allowed to publish any content of this project.
+Any form of plagiarism is strictly forbidden and will result in removal from the program.
 Requirements
 General
 Allowed editors: vi, vim, emacs